The Total Recordable Injury Rate (TRIR) and the Experience Modification Rate (EMR) are both critical employer safety metrics.

 As mentioned above, a third similarity is both are utilized to measure the quality or results of your safety program, and to measure one company's performance against another's.
 This practice of qualifying new business proposals or contract renewals partially based on a company's EMR or TRIR is hotly debated.
 There is no shortage of strong opinions on the subject.
 I even posted on the use of Experience Modification Rates for this purpose twice.
 So, if you're interested in learning more about this industry practice, you can read:

 Lastly, they are both very easy to improve (in theory).
-If you reduce your workplace injuries, you'll reduce both your Experience Modification Rate and your Total Recordable Injury Rate.
+If you reduce your workplace injuries, you'll reduce both your Experience Modifier and your Total Recordable Injury Rate.

 Differences Between The Experience Modification Rate and the Total Recordable Injury Rate.